 - 1 out of 5 women and 1 out of 10 men will be victims of obsessive stalking in their adult life

-Typically, all over the world it is women who are stalked.
+Typically, all over the world, it is women who are stalked.
 These are mostly situations where it is the boyfriend or lover who is directly involved.
 It might not be limited to simply following the woman where she goes.
-Stalking often includes defiling the victim’s property, leaving threatening email, SMS and WhatsApp messages and notes.
+Stalking often includes defining the victim’s property, leaving threatening email, SMS and WhatsApp messages and notes.

 Related reading: 10 Bollywood films that glorify stalking

 12 signs you are dating a stalker and need to break up for good

 Once you catch the first signs that your lover is stalking you, you need to act quickly.
 Knowing that you are being stalked can be a very disturbing feeling and may have long-term psychological repercussions.
 There is often a very thin line that separates love from obsession and one must be careful to never have to cross that line.
 If you realise you are being stalked, you have to brace yourself for the somewhat difficult steps to undertake before you terminate your association with a stalker.

 1. He catches you unawares at home or in office